 Since the ankles and feet take the brunt of bearing weight, they should be babied when flare-ups occur.
 Replace your calf raises, leg presses and squats with moves that don’t require excessive joint motion under a loading force.
 Use a shoulder-width stance to keep the ankles in a neutral plane, and avoid pointing your toes in or out.
 Mat exercises are an excellent alternative to standard weight machines when dealing with joint pain in the ankle or foot.

-Joint discomfort doesn’t necessarily mean you have to quit training.
+Joint aches don’t necessarily mean you have to quit training.
 The workarounds are numerous for whatever ails you, but the important thing is to listen to your body and stop any movement if you feel sudden pain.
 Training safe and smart can help prevent injury and keep you in the gym, doing what you love.